Online MHA Program Curriculum

 MHA-GP 3821, Immersion: Skill-Building for Healthcare Managers

 An in-person, two-and-a-half day workshop to build students’ skills in leadership; communications; evidence-based decision-making; and managing careers.
+Please note that Immersion is a required course in the online MHA program.

 MHA-GP 1831, Analyzing Data for Healthcare Management